keptn/spec/cloudevents.md

 ([&uarr; up to index](#keptn-cloud-events))

-## Problem
+## Problem Open

-The *problem* event is sent when a monitored service causes any problem.
+The *problem.open* event is sent when a monitored service causes any problem.

 ### type
 ```json